Northwestern scholar establishes Reparations Research Collaborative

 “My hope is that cities thinking of following Evanston’s lead will take a similarly introspective approach — looking at where the government caused or facilitated harms and making a direct effort to repair them,” Tillery said.

-Project funding is provided by the Lewis-Sebring Foundation, and results of the study will be reported to the City and posted to the CSDD website at the end of Northwestern’s 2022-2023 academic year.
+Results of the study will be reported to the city and posted to the CSDD website at the end of the 2022-2023 academic year.

 On March 22, 2021, the Evanston City Council passed an ordinance, introduced by Alderman Robin Rue Simmons, to earmark the first $10 million from a 3% tax on legalized cannabis sales to fund a reparations program for Black residents.
 The program addresses harms caused by a pattern of housing discrimination and segregation between 1919 and 1969 that was sanctioned by the City of Evanston.